sebastianromerocruz/CS-3113-Intro-To-Game-Programming/README.md

 ### _Objectives_

-This class is, fundamentally, an exercise in building your own game engine.
-You will learn about vectors, coordinate systems, sprites, collisions, physics, audio and handling input.
+You will learn about vector, coordinate systems, sprites, animation, collisions, physics, map-building, simple enemy AI, audio and handling user input.
 This will all be done with C++ programming and utilizing the [**raylib**](https://www.raylib.com/) library, itself a cross-platform OpenGL wrapper.
 You will be able to create simple 2D games in your engine as well as gain exposure into 3D game programming.

 <br>